 - In a separate bowl measure out and sieve the flour, bicarbonate of soda, salt and cocoa powder together.

 - Mix the flour/cocoa powder mixture in slowly until all the flour has disappeared.

 - Put half the mixture in the tin.

-- In the remaining half mix in the chocolate chips. (the chocolate chips will sink so adding them to the top half will stop them sinking to the bottom and ruining the decorative bundt shape)
+- In the remaining half of the mixture, add in the chocolate chips.
+(The chocolate chips will sink so adding them to the top half will stop them from sinking to the bottom and ruining the decorative bundt shape)

 - Bake in the centre of the oven for about 1 hour 15 minutes or until a skewer comes out clean.
 When the cake pulls away from the edge of the tin the cake is ready.

-- Be patient and allow the cake to cool in the tin before turning out.
+- Be patient and allow the cake to cool for 20-30 minutes in the tin before turning out.

 - Allow the cake to cool before icing.

 - Place the chocolate, cream and butter into a bowl and place over hot water (don't let the bottom of the bowl touch the water) and allow the mix to melt together.
 Keep it on a low heat to allow it to melt slowly.